EricssonResearch/Blind-Cache-Drafts/draft-thomson-http-scd.md

 from the Accept-Encoding header field, plus a link relation indicating the secondary resource and the reason for failure.

-An origin server can use this information to inform choices about whether to use content delegation.
+A primary server can use this information to do informed choices about whether to use content delegation.

 Non-idempotent requests cannot be safely retried.
-Therefore, clients cannot retry a a request and provide information about errors to the origin server.
+Therefore, clients cannot retry a a request and provide information about errors to the primary server.
-For this reason, origin servers SHOULD NOT delegate content for non-idempotent methods.
+For this reason, primary servers SHOULD NOT delegate content for non-idempotent methods.